-WAC 173-400-103 Emission estimates
+WAC 173-400-103 Emission estimates.

-(1)(2) Procedure for estimating emissions.
-In counties without an active local air pollution control authority, r
+(1) Procedure for estimating emissions in counties without an ac- tive local air pollution control authority.Procedure for estimating emissions.
+In counties without an active local air pollution control authority

-(a) Registration may include an estimate of actual emissions taking into account equipment, operating conditions, and air pollution control measures.
+(a) registration Registration may include an estimate of actual emissions taking into account equipment, operating conditions, and air pollution control measures.
 Registration may also include a flowchart of plant processes, operational parameters, and specifications of air pollution control equipment.
-The emissions estimate shall be based upon actual test data or, in the absence of such data, upon procedures acceptable to ecology.
+A source owner or operator shall base the The emissions estimate shall be based upon actual test data or, in the absence of such data, upon procedures acceptable to ecology.
 Any emission data submitted to ecology shall be verifiable using currently accepted engineering criteria.
 The following procedures may be used to estimate emissions from individual sources or emissions units:

-- (a) Source-specific testing data; - (b) Mass balance calculations;
+(ai) Source-specific testing data;

+(bii) Mass balance calculations;
-- (c) A published, verifiable emission factor that is applicable to the source; - (d) Other engineering calculations; or - (e) Other procedures to estimate emissions that are acceptable to ecology. - (2) Owner or operator review.
-Ecology will provide the owner or operator of the source an opportunity to review any emission estimates prepared by ecology upon request.
-An owner or operator may submit additional information and any justification for not using the methods procedures listed in section (2) above.
-This Ecology will evaluate this information will be evaluated by ecology to determine whether it is based on currently accepted engineering criteria.
-If none of the above methods procedures in subsection (2)(a) are available or applicable to the source, Ecology will establish and approve an appropriate method will be established and approved by ecology on a case-by-case basis.

-(c) Ecology shall consider updates and revisions to a source's file received any time during the year to apply to the entire calendar year for the purpose of estimating emissions.
+(eiii) A published, verifiable emission factor that is applicable to the source;

+(div) Other engineering calculations; or

+(\underline{ev}) Other procedures to estimate emissions that are acceptable to ecology.

+(2b) Owner or operator review.
+Upon request, Ecology will provide the owner or operator of the source an opportunity to review any emission estimates prepared by ecology.
+An owner or operator may submit additional information and any justification for not using the proceduresmethods listed in (a) of this subsectionabove.
+Ecology will evaluate this This information will be evaluated by ecology to determine whether the owner or operator based it is based on currently accepted engineering criteria.
+If none of the above methods are available or applicable to the source, the source will establish an appropriate method will be established and approved by ecology on a case-by-case basis. (c) When estimating emissions, ecology shall consider updates and revisions to a source's operations during the year to apply to the entire calendar year.